 In July, the Chancellor announced a stamp duty holiday for certain transactions.
 Housing market activity had already bounced back after lockdown and this further increased demand.
-So what effect as this had on the house buying process?
-When should you start the process in order avoid missing the stamp duty break?
+So what effect has this had on the house buying process?
+When should you start the process in to order avoid missing the stamp duty break?

 The Chancellor announced in July that a stamp duty holiday would be put in place until 31st March 2021.